-As mentioned briefly earlier, there haven’t been many legitimate studies done on the intelligence of leopard geckos specifically.
+As mentioned briefly earlier, there haven’t been many legitimate studies on leopard geckos’ intelligence specifically.

 Evolutionarily, reptiles as a whole are considered to be a primitive group of animals primarily dominated by wild instincts.

-Intelligence is tough to quantify in animals, as humans tend to attribute human signs of intelligence to other species.
+Intelligence is tough to quantify in animals, as humans attribute human signs of intelligence to other species.

 Intelligence in animals cannot be measured by verbal means, so scientists typically use other methods like social behavior and the formation of habits, responses to stimuli, and brain size.

-However, reptiles are one of the most neglected groups of animals in terms of studies done on their intelligence, making measuring reptile cognition especially difficult.
+However, reptiles are one of the most neglected animals in terms of studies on their intelligence, making measuring reptile cognition especially difficult.

 We can’t simply give an IQ test to a lizard, and even human IQ tests are now known to be problematic.

-Interestingly, though, leopard geckos are a bit different intellectually from other gecko species for several reasons.
+Interestingly, though, leopard geckos are different intellectually from other gecko species for several reasons.

-While their brains are pretty small, they are among the friendliest lizard species and are an excellent beginner reptile due to their calm and curious personalities.
+While their brains are pretty small, they are among the friendliest lizard species and are excellent beginner reptiles due to their calm and curious personalities.